Research groups

 Clinical Researcher

-I am an early-career clinician-researcher in psychiatry, working in Professor Philip McGuire's group for the STEP clinical trial.
+I am an early-career clinician-researcher in psychiatry, working in Professor Rachel Upthegrove's Immuno-metabolism & Severe Mental Illness Group group within the NIHR Oxford Health Biomedical Research Centre.

-Unlike any other area of medicine, psychiatry still relies on subjective assessments to fit people into heterogeneous diagnostic categories.
-While these categories help to guide prognosis and treatment we too often fall short, particularly for people living with severe mental illness.
+Unlike most other areas of medicine, psychiatry still relies on subjective assessments to fit people into heterogeneous diagnostic categories.
+While these categories help to guide prognosis and treatment, we still too often fall short, particularly for people living with severe mental illness.

-My research broadly aims to improve diagnosis, prognosis and treatment of severe mental illnesses (e.g., schizophrenia, bipolar disorder).
-My goal is to find biological markers (biomarkers) that unravel clinical heterogeneity and predict outcomes.
-I aim to do this by combining my skillset in analysis of large clinical and multi-omic (genomics, epigenomics, metabolomic, metagenomic) datasets with an understanding of clinical heterogeneity.
+My research aims to improve diagnosis, prognosis and treatment of severe mental illnesses (e.g., bipolar disorder, schizophrenia, major depression).
+My core skillset is in analysis of large clinical and multi-omic (genomics, epigenomics, metabolomic, metagenomic) datasets with an understanding of clinical heterogeneity.
+My current interests include:

 Prior to joining the University of Oxford, I completed my MD-PhD in 2022 at the University of Queensland, and started psychiatry training in Brisbane with the Royal Australian and New Zealand College of Psychiatrists.
 My PhD work (supervisors: Prof Jacob Gratten and Prof Naomi Wray) largely involved analysis of the Australian Autism Biobank - a multi-omics dataset with deep clinical phenotyping - and included a stint at UCLA on a Fulbright scholarship.
 I retain an honorary position with the University of Queensland and Mater Research.